Emmanuel-R8/COVID-19-Julia/Readme.md

 Those results took less than 10 minutes on my old laptop (Thinkpad x260).

-In summary, the results of the optimisation gives an r₀ lower than Neherlab's moderate value of 2.7.
-This is however offset by a hug number of non-identified asymptomatic and symptomatic individuals (by a factor of about 20).
-The number of days assumed in each state is more or less identical to the Neherlab values apart from the number of days in ICU being about 9 days instead of 14.
-In addition, mortality doubles for someone in a critical condition without medical attention.
+In summary, the results of the optimisation gives an r₀ slightly lower than Neherlab's moderate value of 2.7.
+This is however offset by a hug number of non-identified asymptomatic and symptomatic individuals (by a factor of about 40).
+The number of days assumed in each state is more or less identical to the Neherlab values.